-Thanks for your feedback on the viral fitness marketing article on Sunday.
+Thanks for your feedback on the viral fitness marketing article.

 Some suggestions – make sure your product is viral in nature; it should be beneficial, innovative, likable and easy to pass around.
 The ideal product should be one that users like, and one that benefits your bottom line.
-Most importantly, it should create a sense of value.
+Most importantly, it should create a sense of value for marketing physical therapy.

 It’s not easy to strike that balance, but here’s a guideline.